Physical Therapy Licensure Compact Frequently Asked Questions

 Board of Directors

-Will the compact be developed for both physical therapists and physical therapist assistants?
+Does the PT Compact include both physical therapists and physical therapist assistants?

 What other health care professions have developed or are developing a licensure compact?